Limb and joint preservation in Denver

 This type of surgery is a minimally invasive method that uses a camera, tiny instruments and small incisions to treat FAI and other hip complications.
 Arthroscopy allows surgeons to repair damaged cartilage and restore function to systems that support bones and joints.

-Additionally, arthroscopic surgery is the means with which we accomplish hip replacement surgery and repair for hip labral tears.
-This and other minimally invasive methods benefit you by resulting in less pain, less scarring and a faster recovery.
+Additionally, arthroscopic surgery is the means by which we accomplish hip replacement surgery and repair for hip labral tears.
+This and other minimally invasive methods benefit you by resulting in less pain, less scarring and faster recovery.

 Bone grafts